ISIB-Group/inspur.sm/docs/edit_smtp_dest_module.rst

     To install it use: :code:`ansible-galaxy collection install inspur.sm`.

-    To use it in a playbook, specify: :code:`inspur.sm.edit_restore_factory_default`.
+    To use it in a playbook, specify: :code:`inspur.sm.edit_smtp_dest`.

 .. version_added

-.. versionadded:: 0.1.0 of inspur.sm
+.. versionadded:: 1.1.4 of inspur.sm

 .. contents::
    :local: